How to Open a Salon

 - Promote from within before you hire outside your salon; this encourages stylists to stay.

 - Offer competitive compensation compared to salons in the area.

-- Provide perks like flexible hours, commuter benefits, birthday recognition and regular happy hours to keep your employees feeling valued.
+- Provide perks like flexible hours, commuter benefits, birthday recognition, and regular happy hours to keep your employees feeling valued.

-Taking Payments at the Salon
+Take Payments at the Salon